mariosmorfo/barber-booking-app-frontend/README.md

 - Appointment creation, cancellation and status updates

-- CRUD operations for Admin and Barber (admin panel)
+- CRUD operations for Users and Barbers (admin panel)

 - Form validation with Zod